Ladybank railway station: Facilities

 The station has a ticket office on platform 2, but this is only staffed on a limited basis (mornings only, Mondays to Saturdays).
 At other times tickets must be purchased on board the train.
 The main building on platform 1 is now used as an art studio.
 Standard shelters are available on both platforms, along with a waiting room on platform 1.
 Train running information is provided via CIS displays, automatic announcements and customer help points.
 The station subway has steps and is not therefore accessible to wheelchair or mobility-impaired users, but there are step-free access routes to each side via public roads.
 All trains on the route to and from Perth use platform 1 in both directions, so this should be taken into account if changing trains here.

 Services

 In the current (summer 2017) timetable, the station is served by two trains per hour to/from Edinburgh - one of these is the hourly semi-fast service to Dundee and the other runs to Perth.
-The single track nature of this line limits the frequency of services possible to and from Perth, though track upgrades & replacement work has improved matters somewhat by reducing the end-to-end journey time between here and Hilton Junction.
+The single track nature of this line limits the frequency of services possible to and from Perth, though track upgrades and replacement work has improved matters somewhat by reducing the end-to-end journey time between here and Hilton Junction.
 A few Perth trains continue north along the Highland Main Line to Inverness.
-On Sundays, most trains run between Edinburgh & Perth, though a few Aberdeen services call in the morning & evening.
+On Sundays, most trains run between Edinburgh and Perth, though a few Aberdeen services call in the morning and evening.

 Ladybank Junction is signalled from Edinburgh IECC.

+As of 21 May 2023, CrossCountry operate one northbound train per day to Aberdeen and one southbound train a day to Penzance on weekdays.
+On Sundays, the northbound service terminates at Dundee and the southbound train terminates at Plymouth.